 One of my favorite things about a small garden is an opportunity to showcase small and delicate plants which might otherwise go unnoticed in larger landscapes.
 Sheila’s garden is no exception, with one eye-catching vignette after another.

-…and how she plays with texture, using the bold textures and forms of the stones to contrast against the fine and ferny foliage of the wiry Artemesia ‘Canescens’, the chartreuse bristles of the Sedum ‘Angelina’, or the many Heucheras which have reseeded themselves in the tiniest of crevices (which, by the way, has never happened in MY garden!).
+Also take note of how Sheila plays with texture.
+She uses the bold textures and forms of the stones to contrast against the fine and ferny foliage of the wiry Artemesia ‘Canescens’, the chartreuse bristles of the Sedum ‘Angelina’, or the many Heucheras which have reseeded themselves in the tiniest of crevices (which, by the way, has never happened in MY garden!)